pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     </ul>
     </div>

-How to handle time series data with ease?
+How to handle time series data with ease
 -----------------------------------------

 .. _10min_tut_09_timeseries.properties: